open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

     # Check out the kro documentation for more details:
     # https://github.com/kro-run/kro/blob/8f53372bfde232db7ddd6809eebb6a1d69b34f2e/website/docs/docs/concepts/20-access-control.md
     namespace: default
+  # ocmConfig is required, if the OCM repository requires credentials to access it.
+  # (You also need to specify the namespace of the reference as the 'deployer' is cluster-scoped.)
+  # ocmConfig:
 ```

 Afterwards, apply the `bootstrap.yaml` to the cluster: